econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 It would be interesting to see how our results might change if we were to include such shocks, but the inexorable logic behind the model's prediction of a rapid drawdown of wealth should still apply as the threat of mortality grows with age.
 Furthermore, the drawdown failure is also present in other countries whose social insurance systems are much more generous than the U.S., so it seems unlikely that uninsurable medical risk is a sufficient explanation.

-%% MNW: Other countries have *more generous* public health coverage, but not *complete*.
-There are almost always private facilities that offer better quality care, or at least more amenities, than what's offered in public care.
-The idea of being forced into low quality public long term care can thus be the "threat" that makes moderately wealthy people hold a lot of wealth even late in life.

-%% MNW: I commented out one sentence in that footnote because those shocks are not used in the estimation.

 We next modify the model by adding a bequest motive, because the literature has extensively explored whether such a motive could explain the drawdown failure ([](@deNardi2004)],[](doi:10.1146/annurev-economics-080315-015127)).
 But in the [Estimation](#estimation) section we confirm the consensus in the literature that the bequest motive does not seem to have much force for most households.
 (Note that @10.2139/ssrn.304721 finds that for the great majority of households, bequests amount to less than 2 percent of lifetime resources).

-%% MNW: This feels contradictory.
-You're saying that people hold lots of wealth until the end of life... but also that these bequests are small relative to lifetime resources for most people.
-That would mean that wealth heterogeity (and heterogeneous wealth holding behavior) plays an important role... but that doesn't enter your model.

 This leads us into more speculative territory.
 If what consumers care most about is to hold wealth for 'Liquidity/The Future' but that wealth is not explainable by precautionary saving against measurable shocks, a potential interpretation is that consumers value the ownership of wealth *in and of itself*.
 After fleshing out this idea a bit, we propose a final model that makes wealth a direct input to the utility function in a slightly different way than in the existing life cycle literature.

-%% MNW: I disagree with this model as the "correct" approach, or productive for making normative recommendations to consumers/investors.
-It feels a lot like the "habit formation" literature, directly adjusting the utility function to explain why agents do what you see them do-- the "chicken crossing the road" problem.
-That is, macroeconomists saw aggregate consumption being "too smooth" and said "well, maybe people don't like changing their consumption" and put that in the model.
-Here, you've got people holding "more wealth than they should", and the modeler's response is "well, maybe they just like holding wealth".
-It's tautological and doesn't explain *why*.

-%% MNW: Earlier in the paper, you point to Mateo's results about people having wrong beliefs about the stock market, and making investing decisions based on those beliefs.
-Isn't the proper response to that to find out *more* about what people believe can happen to them in old age, and incorporate that into the model?
-Does your modeling exercise actually use Mateo's results?

 The main quantitative result of this paper is to show that this final model does a better job jointly matching the data on wealth profiles and portfolio choice than either the Life Cycle Portfolio or the Warm Glow Bequest models.
 More broadly, our modeling and conceptual tools have recently advanced to the point where it is finally possible to construct rational optimizing models of life-cycle financial choice that can serve as a credible justification for normative advice.
 In particular, these conceptual advances include the idea that ``softer'' data like surveys on household expectations and beliefs should be taken seriously.

-%% MNW: I really think we need to talk about that first sentence.
-This "main quantitative result" depends on how you run the warm glow estimation.
-If you simply increase the search bounds of BeqFac, you get to my alternate estimates.
-I looked into DeNardi, French, and Jones (2016), and they *also* estimate BeqFac in the thousands when CRRA is around 4.

 # Models